 At This Is Cinerama‘s premiere on September 30, 1952, historian Greg Kimble tells us, Lowell Thomas and Merian Cooper were as nervous as expectant fathers.
 But not Fred Waller; he sat quietly confident, and as the cheers and bravos echoed at the end, he allowed himself only the slightest of smiles.
 “I knew 16 years ago,” he said, “it would be like this.”

 Even so, Waller never considered that night’s showing to be Cinerama in its final form; this was, in a sense, only the “third generation” version.
-Just as he had refined Vitarama’s 11 cameras and projectors down to five, and those five down to Cinerama’s three, he fully expected that the process would continue to evolve.
+Just as he had refined Vitarama’s 11 cameras and projectors down to five, and those five down to Cinerama’s three, he fully expected that the process would continue to evolve, and that he would be there to see it was done.

 Truth be told, there was room for improvement, and Waller knew it.